solidoss/solidframe/tutorials/mpipc_file/README.md

  * schedules the remote_file_size for serialization (will get serialized before the stream)

 Else, if the engine is a Deserializer (on the receiving side - i.e. back on client):
- * If the remote_file_size field we've already parsed has a valid size, open a output stream for a file pointed by local_path (we're on the client)
+ * If the remote_file_size field we've already parsed has a valid size, open a output stream for a file pointed by localPath (we're on the client and we get the localPath from the request)
  * schedules the stream for deserialization via pushStream.
-Note that the pushStream is called whether we've open the file or not letting the serialization engine handle errors.
+Note that the pushStream is called whether we've opened the file or not letting the serialization engine handle errors.

+FileResponse and FileRequest are also examples of how and when to access the Request Message that is waiting for the response from within the response's serialization method.
+This is an effective way to store data that is needed by the response during the deserialization.
+Another way would have beed to use Connection's "any" data (_rctx.any()) but it would have not been such a clean solution.

 Another thing worth mentioning about the above messages is that every response message has a constructor needing a reference to the request message.
 This is because the mpipc library keeps some data onto the base mpipc::Message which must be passed from the request to the response (it needs the data to identify the request message waiting the currently received message).

-The last thing is needed to finish with the protocol definition is to define the ProtoSpec type.
+One last thing is needed to finish with the protocol definition - define the ProtoSpec type:

 ```C++
 using ProtoSpecT = solid::frame::mpipc::serialization_v1::ProtoSpec<0, ListRequest, ListResponse, FileRequest, FileResponse>;